sametsazak/mergen/README.md

 After every fix attempt the original check re-runs.
 The result — Fixed or Still failing — reflects the actual check outcome, not just whether the command exited cleanly.

-In the CLI, all admin fixes within a single `mergen fix` run are batched into **one password prompt**.
+In both the app and CLI, all admin fixes within a single session are batched into **one password prompt**.

 ---